Mesaoria: History

-Twenty million years ago Cyprus was actually two islands, which were the predecessors of the Kyrenia and Troodos mountain ranges.
+Twenty million years ago Cyprus was two islands, which were the predecessors of the Kyrenia and Troodos mountain ranges.
 Approximately one million years ago, the Mesaoria plain arose, resulting in the current island of Cyprus.
 At various times, changing levels of the Mediterranean sea covered and exposed the plain; it has been in its present form since the end of the Pleistocene.

 The Mesaoria plain shows evidence of cultivation dating from the Neolithic.
 In classical times the entire center of the island was covered by dense forests.
 Most of these were cut down in the middle of the 1st century BC to provide wood for the Ptolemaic navy.
 Additionally, much wood was harvested to provide energy for the extraction of copper.
 However, as recently as the late sixteenth century there were still significant stands of trees on the plain.
 Today, the only remaining forested areas are on the surrounding mountains, particularly the Troodos range.

 As evidenced by a papal document in 1196, the eastern region of Mesaoria had become settled with a dense network of villages by the 12th century.
 The plain served as the island's prime agricultural region.

-A single line of railway of 2 ft 6in gauge was constructed the full length of the plain, from Famagusta to Nicosia (36 miles) and then to Karavostasi, on the Bay of Morphou (a further 34 miles).
-Work was begun in 1904 and Nicosia the capital was connected on 21 October 1905.
+A single line of railway of 2 ft 6in gauge was constructed running the full length of the plain, from Famagusta to Nicosia (36 mi) and then to Karavostasi, on Morphou Bay (a further 34 mi).
+Work was begun in 1904 and Nicosia was connected on 21 October 1905.
 The line was closed in 1951.